jstritch/easy-git-annex/README.md

 Some git-annex commands offer the ability to generate progress messages in JSON.
 Other information may be present in the stdout stream.
-The example below illustrates extracting progress objects using helper function safeParseToArray filtering with type predicate isActionProgress.
+The example below illustrates extracting progress objects using helper function safeParseToArray filtering objects with type predicate isActionProgress.
-The resulting objects may be used to notify the user.
+The returned objects may be used to notify the user.

 ```javascript
 const progress = anx.safeParseToArray(anx.isActionProgress, data);